Nelson J. Celis

 Nelson Java Celis is a Filipino engineer, columnist, and election official serving as a commissioner of the Commission on Elections of the Philippines since 2022.
 He is known for his advocacy of clean and honest elections and his involvement in the development of the country’s automated election system.

 Early life and education

 Celis earned his degree in electronics and communications engineering from Don Bosco Technical College.

 Career

 Involvement with the Commission on Elections

 From 2006 to 2008, Celis served as lead consultant to then-Comelec commissioner Resurreccion Borra, providing inputs on the implementation of the poll body’s automated election system (AES) project.
 He also made recommendations to the Comelec Advisory Council on the conduct of automated polls.

 He is a former lead consultant of ex-Comelec chairman Resurreccion Borra until 2008.

 From 2009 to 2010, Celis was co-convener of AES Watch, an election watchdog advocating for clean and honest automated elections.
 Since 2011, he has served as the group’s spokesperson.

-On August 15, 2022, President Ferdinand Marcos Jr. appointed Celis to the Commission on Elections to fill one of two remaining vacancies.
+On August 15, 2022, President Bongbong Marcos appointed Celis to the Commission on Elections to fill one of two remaining vacancies.
 His term is set to expire in February 2029.